nickangtc/nickang-blog-gatsby/content/blog/2018-01-02-cs-non-cs-software-engineers/index.md

 To make up for "lost" time, I'll need to do my own deep study and practice so that I can be much more effective in contributing clean, scalable code to projects, and ultimately to delight users with a great product.

 Hoping I'm not misguided with this thought.
 Now if you'll excuse me, I'm going to go crack my skull a bit.

-* * *

-_Like reading personal stories like this?
-Follow me on my journey to becoming a better engineer and human - bookmark this blog and, if you feel inclined, subscribe to my newsletter.
-It's free, and you'll get only the best articles.
-See you around!_